mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 * `symmetric_matrix_rank_2_update`: computes $A := A + \alpha x y^T + \alpha y x^T$
 * `hermitian_matrix_rank_2_update`: computes $A := A + \alpha x y^H + \bar{\alpha} x y^H$

-We do NOT propose to change these functions analogously to the rank-k and rank-2k update functions.
-This is because the BLAS routines corresponding to the rank-1 and rank-2 functions -- `xSYR`, `xHER`, `xSYR2`, and `xHER2` -- do not have a way to supply a $\beta$ scaling factor.
-That is, these `std::linalg` functions can already do everything that their corresponding BLAS routines can do.
-This is consistent with our design intent in <a href="https://isocpp.org/files/papers/P1673R13.html#function-argument-aliasing-and-zero-scalar-multipliers">Section 10.3 of P1673R3</a> for translating Fortran `INTENT(INOUT)` arguments into a C++ idiom.
+These functions *unconditionally* update the matrix $A$.
+They do not have an overwriting option.
+In this, they follow the "general" (not necessarily symmetric or Hermitian) rank-1 update functions.

+* `matrix_rank_1_update`: computes $A := A + x y^T$
+* `matrix_rank_1_update_c`: computes $A := A + x y^H$

+These six rank-1 and rank-2 update functions map to BLAS routines as follows.

+* `matrix_rank_1_update`: `xGER`
+* `matrix_rank_1_update`: `xGERC`
+* `symmetric_matrix_rank_1_update`: `xSYR`
+* `hermitian_matrix_rank_1_update`: `xHER`
+* `hermitian_matrix_rank_1_update`: `xSYR2`
+* `hermitian_matrix_rank_1_update`: `xHER2`

+These six BLAS routines also unconditionally update the matrix.
+They do not have a way to supply a $\beta$ scaling factor.
+This differs from the corresponding rank-k and rank-2k update functions in the BLAS, which all take a $\beta$ scaling factor and thus can do either overwriting (with zero $\beta$) or updating (with nonzero $\beta$).
+These include `xSYRK`, `xHERK`, `xSYR2K`, and `xHER2K`.
+One could also include the general matrix-matrix product `xGEMM` among these, as `xGEMM` also takes a $\beta$ scaling factor.

+### Reference BLAS and BLAS Standard differ

+The Reference BLAS and the BLAS Standard (see Chapter 2, pp. 64 - 68) differ here.
+The Reference BLAS and the original 1988 BLAS 2 paper specify the rank-1 and rank-2 update routines as unconditionally updating, without a $\beta$ scaling factor.
+However, the (2002) BLAS Standard specifies all of these rank-1 and rank-2 update functions as taking a $\beta$ scaling factor.
+We consider the latter to express our design intent.

+### Making rank-1 and rank-2 take beta would improve design consistency

+<a href="https://isocpp.org/files/papers/P1673R13.html#function-argument-aliasing-and-zero-scalar-multipliers">Section 10.3 of P1673R13</a> explains the three ways that the std::linalg design translates Fortran `INTENT(INOUT)` arguments into a C++ idiom.

+1. Provide in-place and not-in-place overloads for triangular solve and triangular multiply.

-> b.
-Else, if the BLAS function unconditionally updates (like `xGER`), we retain read-and-write behavior for that argument.
+2. "Else, if the BLAS function unconditionally updates (like `xGER`), we retain read-and-write behavior for that argument."

->
-> c.
-Else, if the BLAS function uses a scalar `beta` argument to decide whether to read the output argument as well as write to it (like `xGEMM`), we provide two versions: a write-only [that is, "overwriting"] version (as if `beta` is zero), and a read-and-write [that is, "updating"] version (as if `beta` is nonzero).
+3. "Else, if the BLAS function uses a scalar beta argument to decide whether to read the output argument as well as write to it (like `xGEMM`), we provide two versions: a write-only version (as if `beta` is zero), and a read-and-write version (as if `beta` is nonzero)."

-The rank-1 and rank-2 update functions "unconditionally update," in the same way that the BLAS's general rank-1 update routine `xGER` does.
-However, the BLAS's rank-k and rank-2k update functions "use a scalar `beta` argument...," so for consistency, it makes sense for `std::linalg` to provide both overwriting and updating versions.
-Users who want overwriting behavior in a rank-1 or rank-2 update can call the corresponding rank-k or rank-2k updating function with a matrix with one column ($k = 1$) instead of a vector.

-Since we do not propose changing the symmetric and Hermitian rank-1 and rank-2 functions, we retain the exposition-only concept _`possibly-packed-inout-matrix`_, which they use to constrain their parameter `A`.
+Our design goal was for functions with vector or matrix output to imitate `std::transform` as much as possible.
+This favors Way (3) as the default approach, which turns `INTENT(INOUT)` arguments on the Fortran side into separate input and output parameters on the C++ side.
+Way (2) is really an awkward special case.
+The BLAS Standard effectively eliminates this special case on the Fortran side by making the rank-1 and rank-2 updates work just like the rank-k and rank-2k updates, with a $\beta$ scaling factor.
+This makes it natural to eliminate the Way (2) special case on the C++ side as well.

+### Exposition-only concept no longer needed

+These changes make the exposition-only concept _`possibly-packed-inout-matrix`_ superfluous.
+We propose removing it.

+Note that this would not eliminate all uses of the exposition-only concept _`inout-matrix`_.
+The in-place triangular matrix product functions `triangular_matrix_left_product` and `triangular_matrix_right_product`, and the in-place triangular linear system solve functions `triangular_matrix_matrix_left_solve` and `triangular_matrix_matrix_right_solve` would still use _`inout-matrix`_.

 ## Constrain alpha in Hermitian rank-1 and rank-k updates to be noncomplex